 The Council is responsible for the other information included in the annual report.
-The other information comprises the information included on pages 1 to 8, 57 to 69 and 146 to 147, but does not include the audited information and the disclosure requirements.
+The other information comprises the information included on pages 1 to 8, and 12 to 69, but does not include the audited information and the disclosure requirements.